Velvet is often considered a luxurious fabric, but what impact does its production have on people, the planet, and animals?

-A brief history of velvet:
+A brief history of velvet

 Although velvet is strongly associated with European nobility, it is most commonly believed to have originated from Eastern culture.
 Pieces of velvet woven from silk have been found in China dating back to as far as 403 B.C.
 Iraq and Egypt were also among the first producers of velvet, with pieces dating back to 2000 B.C.

-How velvet is made:
+How is velvet made?

-The impact of velvet:
+The impact of velvet fabric